tuva-health/docs/docs/data-marts/service-categories.md

 </details>

-### Office-based
+### Office-Based
-office-based service categories are limited to professional claims with place of service 02, 10, and 11 only.
+Office-based service categories are limited to professional claims with place of service codes 02, 10, and 11 only.
 There are no institutional claims associated with office-based service categories.
-#### Office-Based PT/OT/ST {#hidden-heading}
+#### Office-Based PT/OT/ST
 <details>
 <summary><strong>Office-Based PT/OT/ST</strong></summary>